RPGrimes/Heyday-backend/README.md

 ### Introduction

-This is the backend for the Anonymeet app, a Makers Academy Final Project created by Myoung Bae, Andy Bird, Ryan Grimes, Courtney Stow, Ginny Thomas and Matt Zimmer.
+This is the backend for the Heyday app, a Makers Academy Final Project created by [Myoung Bae](https://github.com/mhbae-dev), [Andy Bird](https://github.com/Andybird88), [Ryan Grimes](https://github.com/RPGrimes), [Ginny Thomas](https://github.com/ginnyamazed) and [Matt Zimmer](https://github.com/Zimmja).
 This has been created in [Express](https://expressjs.com/).

+This backend is hosted on Heroku at [http://anonymeet-api.herokuapp.com/](http://anonymeet-api.herokuapp.com/).

-The front end app can be accessed [here](https://github.com/mhbae-dev/anonymeet).
+The front end app can be accessed [here](https://github.com/RPGrimes/heyday).

 ### Use